BradReaney/discordBot/README.md

 - [x] Create dockerfile
 - [x] Create docker-compose
+- [x] Add DB for requests
+- [ ] Create query helper 'Stuck here.
+Need to run a way to return results from nested functions'
+- [ ] Check if request table is there
+  - [ ] if not then create
 - [ ] Add 'See requests' command
 - [ ] Add 'Add request' command
 - [ ] Add 'Complete request' command